 The condition can develop in anyone who has Type 1 or Type 2 diabetes.
 The longer you have diabetes and the less controlled your blood sugar is, the more likely you are to develop this eye complication.

 At present, macular degeneration is considered an incurable eye disease, which is caused by the deterioration of the central portion of the retina known as the macula.

 The macula is responsible for focusing central vision in the eye, and it controls the ability to read, drive a car, recognize faces or colors, and see objects in fine detail.
-There is no known cure for macular degeneration, but with regular eye exams you will be informed on the latest treatments that might slow down the progression of the disease.
+There is no known cure for macular degeneration, but with regular eye exams, you will be informed of the latest treatments that might slow down the progression of the disease.